grafana/grafana/contribute/architecture/backend/services.md

 ## Background services

-A background service is a service that runs in the background of the lifecycle between Grafana starts up and shutdown.
-If you want a service to be run in the background your Service should satisfy the `registry.BackgroundService` interface and add it as argument to the [ProvideBackgroundServiceRegistry](/pkg/server/backgroundsvcs/background_services.go) function and add it as argument to `NewBackgroundServiceRegistry` to register it as a background service.
+A background service is a service that runs in the background of the lifecycle between Grafana startup and shutdown.
+If you want a service to be run in the background, your Service should satisfy the `registry.BackgroundService` interface and add it as argument to the [ProvideBackgroundServiceRegistry](/pkg/server/backgroundsvcs/background_services.go) function and add it as argument to `NewBackgroundServiceRegistry` to register it as a background service.

 You can see an example implementation above of the Run method.

 ## Disabled services

-If you want to guarantee that a background service is not run by Grafana when certain criteria is met/service is disabled your service should satisfy the `registry.CanBeDisabled` interface.
-When the service.IsDisabled method return false Grafana would not call the service.Run method.
+If you want to guarantee that a background service is not run by Grafana when certain criteria are met/service is disabled, your service should satisfy the `registry.CanBeDisabled` interface.
+When the service.IsDisabled method returns false, Grafana will not call the service.Run method.

 If you want to run certain initialization code if service is disabled or not, you need to handle this in the service factory method.